communicode/communikey-frontend/src/docs/getting-started/building.md

 npm run dist:test
 ```

 The distribution will be placed in the `dist` directory.
-Details on how to configure the artifact deployment can be found in the [configuration](configuration.md) chapter.

 ## Documentation
 ![](../assets/gitbook-banner.png)